-For the quarterly period ended October 31, 2013
+For the quarterly period ended January 31, 2014

-OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d d) OF THE SECURITIES EXCHANGE ACT C OF 1934 For the transition period from to Commission file number: 000-55107 Aspen Group, (Exact name of registrant as specifi Delaware (State or other jurisdiction of incorporation or organization) 27-1933597 (I.R.S.
-Employer Identification No.) 720 South Colorado Boulevard, Suite 1150N Denver, CO (Address of principal executive offices) 80246 (Zip Code) Registrants telephone number r: (646) 450-1843 Indicate by check mark whether the registrant (1) has filed all reports required to Act of 1934 during the preceding 12 months (or for such shorter period that the subject to such filing requirements for the past 90 days Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and prile required to be submitted and posted pursuant to Rule 405 of Regulation S-that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an acce company.
-See the definitions of "large accelerated filer," "accelerated filer" and Act.
-Large accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting Accelerated filer Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☑ Class Outstanding as of December 11, 2013 Common Stock, \$0.001 par value per share 59,190,365 shares
+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 000-55107

+Aspen Group, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+720 South Colorado Boulevard, Suite 1150N

+Denver, CO

+(Address of principal executive offices)

+Registrants telephone number: (646) 450-1843

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days Yes ☑ No □

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer

+□ (Do not check if a smaller reporting company) Smaller reporting company

+$\mathbf{\nabla}$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗹

+Outstanding as of March 17, 2014 Class Common Stock, \$0.001 par value per share 72.625.002 shares

+(I.R.S.
+Employer Identification No.)

+(Zip Code)

+Accelerated filer